-To listen to XM radio, turn the ignition switch to the ACCESSORY (I) or the ON (II) position.
-Press the CD/XM button to select XM satellite radio.
-Adjust the volume by turning the knob.
+To listen to XM Radio, turn the ignition switch to the ACCESSORY (I) or the ON (II) position.
+Press the CD/XM button to select XM Radio.
+Adjust the volume by turning the power/volume knob.
 The last channel you listened to will show in the display.

-You can also change to the XM radio while you are listening to an FM station, AM station, disc, pc card, etc., by touching the XM1 or XM2 icon on the audio display.
+You can also change to the XM Radio while you are listening to an FM station, AM station, disc, PC card, etc., by touching the XM1 or XM2 icon on the audio display.

 You can also operate the radio using the control buttons on the left side of the screen.
 The status bar appears on the bottom of the screen each time you press any of the control buttons.
-On the navigation screen, you can also see the audio information by touching the AUDIO INFO icon on the lower of the screen.
+On the navigation screen, you can also see the audio information by touching the AUDIO INFO icon on the lower part of the screen.